animal-tree/Writing-stuff/Stuff19-Ongoingproof.md

 where a "sampler" exists, or if the dynamics system is deterministic, a "decider."

+Under causality, both of these will also need causes attributed to them.

 ---

 **Definition 5**: $\hat{\mathrm{R}} \sim \mathrm{R}$ is a physics model.